 Patents in the fashion industry

-The case of Stretchline Intellectual Properties Ltd (‘Stretchline’) and H&M Hennes & Mauritz UK Ltd (‘H&M’) is about:
+The case of Stretchline Intellectual Properties Ltd (‘Stretchline’) v H&M Hennes & Mauritz UK Ltd (‘H&M’) is about:

 - The use of a patented fabric; and

 In particular, the case is about the use of the fabric in underwear garments, e.g. brassieres.